 Get Life-Saving Addiction Treatment for Yourself or a Loved One

 Take the next step and contact us now or give us a call at 877.381.6538.
-The Gateway Foundation has been offering high-quality evidenced-based treatment to people in the Illinois area for the past 50 years.
+Gateway has been offering high-quality evidenced-based treatment to people in the Illinois area for the past 50 years.
 We can provide you with a full continuum of warm, friendly and compassionate care.
 We’re non-judgmental, and we’ll stay with you for life.